pengzhanbo/gray-matter-ts/README.md

 [downloads]: https://img.shields.io/npm/dm/gray-matter-ts.svg
 [total-downloads]: https://img.shields.io/npm/dt/gray-matter-ts.svg

-> [!INFO]
-> Parse front-matter from a string or file.
+Parse front-matter from a string or file.
 Fast, reliable and easy to use.
 Parses YAML front matter by default, but also has support for YAML, JSON, TOML or Coffee Front-Matter, with options to set custom delimiters.
 Used by metalsmith, assemble, verb and many other projects.

----

 > [!IMPORTANT]
 > **This is a fork of [gray-matter](https://github.com/jonschlinkert/gray-matter)**, but it's written in Typescript.
-Thanks to [jonschlinkert](https://github.com/jonschlinkert) for the fork.
+Thanks to [jonschlinkert](https://github.com/jonschlinkert) for the original project.

 ## Install